-If you paid qualified tuition expenses in 2010 for an academic period that begins in 2011 or after, those expenses are considered eligible expenses for the 2010 college tuition credit or deduction.
+If you paid qualified tuition expenses in 2011 for an academic period that begins in 2012 or after, those expenses are considered eligible expenses for the 2011 college tuition credit or deduction.

 Reduce the total of your qualified college tuition expenses by any scholarships or financial aid received or by any refunds of qualified expenses.
 If you have not received a refund, scholarship, or other form of financial aid before you file your tax return, reduce your qualified expenses by the amount that will be received if you can determine this amount.
-If the refund, scholarship, or financial aid is received after you have filed your return, you must file Form IT-150-X, Amended Resident Income Tax Return (short form), or Form IT-201-X, Amended Resident Income Tax Return (long form), and Form IT-272 (marked Amended).
+If the refund, scholarship, or financial aid is received after you have filed your return, you must file Form IT-201-X, Amended Resident Income Tax Return and Form IT-272 (marked Amended).
 Compute the amount by which your credit or deduction would have been reduced if the refund, scholarship, or financial aid had been received in the year for which you claimed the credit or deduction.

-If you paid qualified college tuition expenses to more than one institution of higher learning for the same eligible student, enter the total qualified expenses paid to all institutions during 2010 for that student on one line.
+If you paid qualified college tuition expenses to more than one institution of higher learning for the same eligible student, enter the total qualified expenses paid to all institutions during 2011 for that student on one line.